-Director shall deem appropriate, and provide the Program Regulations to persons requesting a written copy thereof.
-Any the Board of Supervisors determines appropriate.
-The Program Regulations shall address matters including, but not limited to, Program and Fund administration, underwriting criteria, loan processing and documentation and loan enforcement.
-The Program Regulations shall also cover the use of Loan proceeds for the costs of the acquisition, improvement and/or rehabilitation of "at risk" multi-unit residential buildings, as further provided herein.
+(a) The Board of Supervisors Director shall publish from time to time adopt by ordinance those regulations and rules for the Program Regulations for the Program that the Board of Supervisors determines appropriate. are necessary and appropriate to effectively and efficiently implement the Program, as authorized by the Act and in accordance with this Chapter 66.
+The Director shall publish such Program Regulations on the website of MOHCD and in such other public places as the Director shall deem appropriate, and provide the Program Regulations to persons requesting a written copy thereof.
+Those The Program #Regulations shall address matters including, but not limited to, Program and fFund administration, underwriting criteria, loan processing and documentation, and loan enforcement. nondiscrimination, qualification for Ioans, loan documentation and enforcement.
+The Program Regulations shall also cover the use of Loan proceeds for the costs of the acquisition, improvement, and/or rehabilitation of "at risk" multi-unit residential buildings, as further provided herein.
+Such Program Regulations and any material amendments thereto shall be subject to review and approval by the Loan Committee, and shall be reported to the General Obligation Bond Oversight Committee at the first meeting of that committee following the effective date of such Program Regulations or amendments.

 Sec.
-66.4.
+66.43.
 AMOUNT AND USE OF PROGRAM FUNDS.

 (a) The Program and the issuance of general obligation bonds by the City to fund such Program in accordance with the Act are hereby authorized.
-A maximum of \$350,000,000 will be raised for the Program through the issuance and sale of general obligation bonds of the City for deposit into the Fund for use in the Program and for payment of certain bond issuance costs, and such general obligation bonds shall be allocated as provided below.
-Loans made under the Program for multi-unit properties may be used for costs associated with (i) the acquisition, improvement and/or rehabilitation of "at-risk" multi-unit residential buildings, (ii) the conversion of such buildings to permanent affordable housing, and (iii) financing the cost of needed seismic, fire, health and safety upgrades or other major rehabilitation for habitability of such structures.
+A maximum of \$350,000,000 will be raised for the Program through the issuance and sale of general obligation bonds of the City for deposit into the fFund for use in the Program and for payment of certain bond issuance costs., and such general obligation bonds shall be allocated as provided below.
+Loans made under the Program for multi-unit properties may be used for costs associated with:

+(1) the acquisition, improvement, and/or rehabilitation of "at-risk" multi-unit residential buildings;

+(2) the conversion of such buildings to permanent affordable housing; and

+(3) financing the cost of needed seismic, fire, health and safety upgrades, or other major rehabilitation for habitability of such structures.
 Notwithstanding the foregoing, proceeds of the Program shall not be used to finance new construction of permanent affordable housing units, or the acquisition of multi-unit residential buildings without improvement and/or rehabilitation of such buildings.